Are you interested in being a dental assistant?

 Passing the RDA Certification Exam

-Some states and employers may require dental assistants to achieve industry certification.
+Some employers may prefer dental assistants to achieve industry certification.
 One such certification examination is the Registered Dental Assistant (RDA) exam offered by American Medical Technologists (AMT).

-This comprehensive exam is composed of 210 questions spanning three primary categories and a number of sub-categories
+The RDA is a comprehensive exam composed of 210 questions spanning three primary categories and a number of sub-categories

 I. Office Assisting Skills (14.3% of test)